ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 - .sh: The regular file type name used for denoting a bash script.
 - string: a sequence of characters that represents text for programming purposes, enclosed within quotation marks.
 - ```read```: read is a command that takes whatever a user may type in, or input, and stores it within a variable for other uses.
+- ```Ctrl C```: pressing ctrl, and c together will allow you to leave the current function if you get stuck.

 ## Links
 [freecodecamp bash](https://www.freecodecamp.org/news/bash-scripting-tutorial-linux-shell-script-and-command-line-for-beginners/)